 What’s the difference between mined and synthetic gemstone rings?

-Birthstone rings are more than just glittering gifts.
+Gemstone birthstone rings are more than just glittering gifts.
 Whether it’s a birthstone ring for mum or your wife or an engagement ring featuring your beloved birthstone or simply a wedding anniversary gift, take your time to peruse our range.
+We hope you found this birthstone rings by month guide helpful.
 If you have any questions please don’t hesitate to use the form on our contact page.

 Warranty & FREE shipping to USA and 30 countries

-The Luxuria brand is owned by Stylabs Limited of New Zealand, a multi-award winning jewelry wholesaler of fine and fashion Jewellery.
+This article has been published by Luxuria Diamonds.
+The Luxuria brand is owned by Stylabs Limited of New Zealand.
+Stylabs is a multi-award winning jewelry wholesaler of fine and fashion Jewellery.
 Stylabs is a member of the Prestigious Jewelers’ and Watchmakers Association of New Zealand (JWNZ) and a professional member of the International Gemological Society (IGS), USA.